Beginners Guide to Hiking

 3) Determine your starting level

 For the rookie hiker, we don't recommend starting off with a day out in unmapped territory.
-Slow and steady she goes, by starting with a marked trail that has clear directions back to your car or home.
+Slow and steady will win this first race, so start with a marked trail that has clear directions back to your car or home.